Ludusamo/cool-lang-features/README.md

 ### Testing

-The GoLang code has pretty good test coverage, so you can run the tests that I wrote or manually test it by spinning up the server.
 Currently the routes are as follows:
 - `/`: Serves the listing of all the features.
 From here you can navigate to delete, modify, or add new features
 - `/add`: Form to add a new feature